karimkod/abdelkrim-blog/_posts/2024-08-01-dx-as-a-compass.md

 ### Domain Driven Design

 Use Domain Driven Design to better capture the concepts of the business domain in your code, it will help reduce the communication overhead, and it will easily allow you to map the business to your code.
 And it will drastically reduce the ramp up time for new colleagues

+### Thinking Twice

+Alongside LRM, it's important to think twice about the cost of each decision, does it affect my feedback loop?
+Does it decrease the quality of my code?
+Is there a way to isolate the instable parts to protect myself from it?
+Maybe behind an interface so I can swap it easily?
+Does the decision introduce a technicial debt that I need to pay in the future?

+All these questions are worth asking and sometimes answering them improves the DX and the design.

 ### Stay up to date